AaronSong321/Mirana/README.md

   local mf = function(d) return 3-3+10-(3-3*3-3) end
   "1""teach{}" + 1 k {{{}}},  "*#"
   ```

 # Usage

 Require .NET 5.0 to build and run.
 Call from command-line with MiranaCompiler.
 Parameters are either path to .mira file or path to folder that contains .mira files.

-Alternatively, you can call it from C# or any other .NET languages.
-Use:
+Alternatively, you can call the Mirana compiler from C# or any other .NET languages.
+For example:

 ```C#
 using MiranaCompiler;